What does the Mobility trend comprise?

 To compile statistical information on the daily mobility of the Dutch population for the benefit of the Ministry of Infrastructure and Water Management, other policy and research organisations, Dutch society and Statistics Netherlands (CBS) itself.
 This entails a description of developments in the travel behaviour of the Dutch population, by place of origin and destination, time of transport, modes of transport used and travel purposes.
 In addition, ample attention is being paid to background variables for mobility patterns and choices of modes of transport.
 The aim of the trend series is to estimate sequentially comparable data based on stage information from successive travel studies (which are not comparable to each other).

-The Dutch population living in private households, i.e. excluding institutional residents.
+The Dutch population aged 6 or older living in private households, i.e. excluding institutional residents.

 Date/year survey started